dankozitza/rndstream/README.md

    correctly.
 To override the use of this config file use the -c option or manually change the 'config' option in .rndstream.json.

+Dependencies:

+    Linux:  jsoncpp
+    Debian: libjsoncpp-dev

+    For debian you will also have to modify tools.hpp to use the proper #include directive.

 Build: